Sharkow/Demo/README.md

 # Demo
 Hello!
-These are some parts of my code from different projects.<br>
+These are some parts from my code for different projects.<br>
 Some of them are from commercial software, so I merely share little pieces.<br>
 #### DataGenerator [C#, 2012]
 Just several parts from my graduation project.<br>